doublewordai/docs/docs/2-control-layer/2-usage/1-models-and-access.md

 ## Staying Informed

-The Models page updates automatically as:
+For users, the models page updates automatically as:

 - New models become available from providers
 - Model availability status changes